simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 1. It declares commodities which may be used in the journal.
    This is currently not enforced, but can serve as documentation.

-2. It declares what decimal mark character to expect when parsing input - useful to disambiguate international number formats in your data.
+2. It declares what decimal mark character (period or comma) to expect when parsing input - useful to disambiguate international number formats in your data.
 (Without this, hledger will parse both `1,000` and `1.000` as 1).